elear-solutions/civetweb/docs/Embedding.md

     - src/mod\_*.inl (modules to access third party components from civetweb)

-Note: The C++ wrapper uses the official C interface (civetweb.h) and does not add new features to the server.
+Note: The C++ wrapper uses the official C interface (civetweb.h) without adding any features to the server itself.
 Several features available in the C interface are missing in the C++ interface.
 While all features should be accessible using the C interface, this is not a design goal of the C++ interface.
+New code is advised to use the C interface, since this is unit tested and new API functions are often only added there.

 #### Additional Source Files for Executables
 These files can be used to build a server executable.
 They contain a `main` function starting the HTTP server.

-  - Stand-alone C Server
+  - Stand-alone C server
       - src/main.c
-  - Reference embedded C Server
+  - Reference embedded C server
       - examples/embedded\_c/embedded\_c.c
-  - Reference embedded C++ Server
+  - Reference embedded C++ server
       - examples/embedded\_cpp/embedded\_cpp.cpp

 Note: The "embedded" example is actively maintained, updated, extended and tested.
 Other examples in the examples/ folder might be outdated and remain there for reference.